Rocco83/bell-controller/README.md

 ## TODO
 ### Web interface
-A web interface is needed to change the cron
+A web interface is welcome to change the cron

 ### Privilege sepaeration
 The root user is not really needed to run this software.
 Especially if the web server has to be implemented to change the cron.